felipetmacedo/felipetmacedo/README.md

 # ✌️ About Me:
-🔭 I'm currently working at CITi-UFPE as a Fullstack Developer, using TypeScript and React to build solid applications for web and mobile.<br>🌱 I'm currently learning Tailwind CSS.<br>⚡ A fun fact about me is that in the past, I wanted to be a professional swimmer 🏊🏼‍♂️.
+🔭 I'm currently working at V-LAB-UFPE as a Fullstack Developer, using TypeScript and React to build solid applications for web and mobile.<br>🌱 I'm currently learning Tailwind CSS.<br>⚡ A fun fact about me is that in the past, I wanted to be a professional swimmer 🏊🏼‍♂️.

 ## 🌐 Socials: